xzkostyan/clickhouse-sqlalchemy/docs/features.rst

 Execution options
 +++++++++++++++++

-.. attention:: This supported only in native driver.
+.. attention:: This supported only in native and asynch drivers.

 You can override default ClickHouse server settings and pass desired settings with  ``execution_options``.
 Set lower priority to query and limit max number